davidSu12/davidSu12/README.md

 - 😄 Pronouns: mathematician
 - ⚡ Fun fact: The sine topology curve has only one connected component but two path-connected component

-If you want to see math, just see this profile